datake/Papers-Of-Continual-RL/README.md

 * [Tackling Continual Offline RL through Selective Weights Activation on Aligned Spaces](https://arxiv.org/abs/2410.15698) (NeurIPS 2025)

+> This paper leverages vector quantization to align the different state and action spaces of various tasks by selective weight activations.
+The experiments are on CW10, Mujoco, and D4RL.

 * [Knowledge Retention for Continual Model-Based Reinforcement Learning](https://arxiv.org/abs/2503.04256) (ICML 2025)
 > This paper uses VAE to continually learn a generative model by freezing the previous one to replay past experience.
 At the same time, to facilitate plasticity, a new learner is encouraged to explore the new state and action pairs beyond the state-action scope of the generative/world model, i.e., the past knowledge, leading to exploration of new knowledge in the new environment.